gemrb/gemrb.github.io/GUIScript/functions/CheckSpecialSpell.md

 **Description:** Checks if an actor's spell is considered special (splspec.2da).

 **Parameters:**
-  * globalID - global ID of the actor to use
+  * globalID - global or party ID of the actor to use
   * SpellResRef - spell resource to check

 **Return value:** bitfield